William L. Cook

 William went back to school after the war and received his GED in 1945.
 He attended Barber College but his true calling was music.
 William played the bass and was a life-long musician, playing in many local clubs and hotels in Las Vegas.
 He and Lois had two children, Lewis, born in 1943, and Nancy in 1947.
 William retired at age 85 and eventually moved to a farm in Texas.
 He is a member of the Dallas Musicians Union and the Disabled American Veterans organization.

-I want to thank William for his service and wish him long life and happiness.
-I want to thank his daughter, Nancy, for providing the information and materials used in this tribute.
+We would like to thank William for his service and wish him long life and happiness.
+Thank you to his daughter, Nancy, for providing the information and materials used in this tribute.